danilofroes/danilofroes/README.md

 - Engineering student at the Federal University of Rio de Janeiro - UFRJ.
 - Passionate about technology in general, especially programming and robotics.
-- Member of the competition team Minerva Bots at UFRJ, working in the electronics and programming areas on the Mini Sumo and 3kg Sumo projects.
+- Member of the competition team Minerva Bots at UFRJ, working in the electronics and programming areas on the Mini Sumo and Trekking projects.
 - Technician in Digital Game Programming through the Technical High School program at Firjan SESI/SENAI.

 ## 🛠 Skills and Technologies